Category: Python-Native AI Agent Backend Implementation · Updated May 2026

 Profiles: All 8 Companies

 Each profile is sourced from publicly available primary sources only.
 Where public evidence is thin, profiles are kept shorter rather than padded with unverifiable claims.
-Honest limitations are stated for every company, including Uvik.
+Honest limitations are stated for every company, including Uvik Software.

 Rank #1